EazyReal/SynNLI/MNLI/.ipynb_checkpoints/README-checkpoint.md

 - pip install -r requirements
 - + add configs folder for various config
 - note that should take lemmatized as node attr if use work embedding
+- root to spetial token
+- use MLP prjection